Get $100 off the AD-Detect Test for Alzheimer's Disease Risk through October 1st. View terms >

-Measure your follicle-stimulating hormone (FSH) and estradiol levels in the blood to help determine whether you are in or have completed menopause as a way to kickstart an informative conversation with your primary care physician.
+Measure your follicle-stimulating hormone (FSH) and estradiol levels in the blood to help determine whether you are in or have completed menopause as a way to kickstart an informative conversation with your healthcare provider.
+For women 45 years and older.
 Read moreTest details

 Sample type: